janhesters/french-house-stack/README.md

 - `"prisma:setup"` - Sets up the database.
 - `"prisma:wipe"` - Wipes the database (irrevocably delete all data, but keep the schema).
+- `"prisma:reset-dev"` - Wipes the database, seeds it and starts the dev server.
+  This is a utility script that you can use in development to get clean starts.

 ### Generating boilerplate